-Yes, significant depletion of the Arctic ozone layer now occurs in most years in the late winter/early spring period (January- March).
-However, the maximum depletion is less severe than that observed in the Antarctic and is more variable from year to year.
+Yes, significant depletion of the Arctic ozone layer now occurs in most years in the late winter/early spring period (January-March).
+However, the maximum depletion is less severe than that observed in the Antarctic and with large year-to-year differences as a consequence of the highly variable meteorological conditions found in the Arctic polar stratosphere.
+Even the most severe Arctic ozone depletion does not lead to total ozone amounts as low as those seen in the Antarctic, because Arctic ozone abundances during early winter before the onset of ozone depletion are much higher than those in the Antarctic.
 A large and recurrent "ozone hole," as found in the Antarctic stratosphere, does not occur in the Arctic.

-Significant depletion of total ozone has been observed in the Arctic stratosphere in recent decades.
+Significant depletion of ozone has been observed in the Arctic stratosphere in recent decades.
 The depletion is attributable to chemical destruction by reactive halogen gases, which increased in the stratosphere in the latter half of the 20th century (see Q16).
-Arctic depletion also occurs in the late winter/early spring period (January-March) over a somewhat shorter period than in the Antarctic (July-October).
-Similar to the Antarctic (see Q11), Arctic depletion occurs because of (1) the periods of extremely low temperatures, which cause polar stratospheric clouds (PSCs) to form; (2) the large abundance of reactive halogen gases produced in reactions on PSCs; and (3) the isolation of stratospheric air, which allows time for chemical destruction processes to occur.
+Arctic depletion also occurs in the late winter/early spring period (January-March), but over a somewhat shorter period than in the Antarctic (July-October).
+Similar to the Antarctic (see Q11), Arctic depletion occurs because of (1) the periods of extremely low temperatures, which cause polar stratospheric clouds (PSCs) to form; (2) the large abundance of reactive halogen gases produced in reactions on PSCs; and (3) the isolation of polar stratospheric air, which allows time for chemical destruction processes to occur.

 Arctic ozone depletion is much less than that observed each Antarctic winter/spring season.
 Large and recurrent ozone holes as found in the Antarctic stratosphere do not occur in the Arctic.
-Depletion is limited because, in comparison to Antarctic conditions, Arctic average temperatures are always significantly higher (see Figure Q10-1) and the isolation of stratospheric air is less effective.
+Stratospheric ozone abundances during early winter, before the onset of ozone depletion, are naturally higher in the Arctic than in the Antarctic because transport of ozone from its source region in the tropics to higher latitudes is more vigorous in the Northern Hemisphere.
+Depletion is limited because, in comparison to Antarctic conditions, Arctic average temperatures are always significantly higher (see Figure Q10-1) and the isolation of polar stratospheric air is less effective.
 Temperature and other meteorological differences occur because northern polar latitudes have more land and mountainous regions than southern polar latitudes (compare Figures Q11-3 and Q12-2).
-In a few Arctic winters, for example, PSCs did not form because temperatures never reached low enough values.
+In a few Arctic winters, for example.
+PSCs did not form because temperatures never reached low enough values.
 These differences cause the extent and timing of Arctic ozone depletion to vary considerably from year to year.
-Depletion in some winter/spring seasons occurs over many weeks; in others only for brief early or late periods; and in some not at all.
+Depletion in some winter/spring seasons occurs over many weeks, in others only for brief early or late periods, and in some not at all.